dpritchett/instagrabber/README.md

 ## What is this?

-This is a simple program that grabs the latest image URL from my instagram feed and serves it up to end users.
+This is a simple program that grabs a recent thumbnail from my instagram feed and serves it up to end users.

 ## Why?